-This recipe for these Easy Classic Date Squares will quickly become a household favorite -unsweetened Medjool dates sandwiched between layers of oat crumble.
-These date squares will provide you with old-fashioned goodness in every bite.
+These classic Date Squares (aka date bar recipe) will quickly become a household favorite -unsweetened Medjool dates sandwiched between layers of oat crumble.
+Old-fashioned goodness in every bite.

 North American tradition will dictate that the second Sunday of the month of May is Mother’s Day.
 A day set aside to honor mothers and motherhood, and to think of our mothers and children, and the experiences we’ve had with them, what could have been, what should have been…

 My mom was the kind of mom that Hallmark would make cards about – kind, compassionate, thoughtful, selfless, supportive, and unconditionally loving.
 I felt very privileged for having had such a wonderful mother, and for having had such a wonderful relationship with her.